MS Physics

 Las Cruces, NM

-Ph.D., 1967, Oregon; now Honored Emeritus Retiree Professor of Physics at University of Idaho
+Ph.D., 1967, Oregon; now Honored Emeritus Retiree Professor of Physics at University of Idaho.
+He gave a series of public lectures on cosmology in 2020.

 Donald L. Evans